1956–57 Drexel Dragons men's basketball team

 The 1956–57 Drexel Dragons men's basketball team represented Drexel Institute of Technology during the 1956–57 men's basketball season.
 The Dragons, led by 5th year head coach Samuel Cozen, played their home games at Sayre High School and were members of the College–Southern division of the Middle Atlantic Conferences (MAC).
 The team finished the season 14–3, and finished in 1st place in the MAC in the regular season.

+The Dragons played their first postseason game in program history, losing to Rider in the first round of the NCAA College Division tournament.